wowsims/wotlk/README.md

 # Host a local site
 $WOTLK_CMD make host
 ```

+## Windows
+If you want to develop on Windows, we recommend setting up a Ubuntu virtual machine (VM) or running Docker using [this guide](https://docs.docker.com/desktop/windows/wsl/ "https://docs.docker.com/desktop/windows/wsl/") and then following the Ubuntu or Docker instructions, respectively.

 # Commands
 We use a makefile for our build system.
 These commands will usually be all you need while developing for this project: